Resurgent structure of 2d Yang-Mills theory on a torus: Perturbative and non-perturbative 2d Yang-Mills

 Finally, the free energy $\CF_g(t)$ with $g\geq 1$ of topological string theory has the property that it can be uplifted to a non-holomorphic version $F_g(t,\bar{t})$, which satisfies the BCOV holomorphic anomaly equations \cite{Bershadsky:1993cx,Bershadsky:1993ta}.
 In the case of chiral 2d Yang-Mills, the uplift can be achieved by considering the bosonization of the free fermion formulation \cite{Douglas:1993wy,Dijkgraaf:1996iy}.
 It was emphasized in \cite{Okuyama:2019rqn} that in this process, one should distinguish two kinds of $E_2$, those coming from period integrals over the torus and those from the so-called propagator, and the uplift is done via replacing the $E_2$ of the latter type by the almost holomorphic Eisenstein series

 where $\tau_2 = \imag\tau$ is the imaginary part of $\tau$, but not the $E_2$ of the former type.
-This is different from the usual case in topological string theory where all $E_2$ are replaced by $\wh{E}_2$ when uplifting holomorphic free energy to non-holomorphic free energy \cite{Huang:2006si,Huang:2013yta}. \footnote{In the chiral 2d Yang-Mills theory, if all $E_2$ are replaced by $\wh{E}_2$, the resulting non-holomorphic free energies do not satisfy holomorphic anomaly equations \cite{Okuyama:2019rqn}.} Once this is taken care of, it was checked that indeed the non-holomorphic free energies satisfy the holomorphic anomaly equations \cite{Okuyama:2019rqn}
+This is different from the usual case in topological string theory where all $E_2$ are replaced by $\wh{E}_2$ when uplifting holomorphic free energy to non-holomorphic free energy \cite{Huang:2006si,Huang:2013yta}. \footnote{In the chiral 2d Yang-Mills theory, if all $E_2$ are replaced by $\wh{E}_2$, the resulting non-holomorphic free energies do not satisfy holomorphic anomaly equations \cite{Okuyama:2019rqn}.} Once this is taken care of, it was checked in \cite{Okuyama:2019rqn} and later proved in \cite{Huang:2021zko} that indeed the non-holomorphic free energies satisfy the holomorphic anomaly equations

 Here on the right hand side, $\CD$ is the covariant derivative on the moduli space acting on the free energies via

 On the left hand side, $\pd_S$ is the derivative with respect to the propagator defined by